Lego Modular Buildings: Mini Modulars

 Lego Designer Jamie Berard created many Modulars Buildings and decided to make a mini version of his set for fun.
 Five of these were then released as a single set 10230 containing 1,356 pieces, each one on an 8x8 baseplate, making them quarter-scale with respect to the original buildings.
 Initially, this set was for Lego Group VIPs only, but it later became available for general sale.

 In October 2014, four sets similar to the Mini Modulars were released as Toys "R" Us exclusives.
 They are 40180 (Bricktober Theater), 40181 (Bricktober Pizza Place), 40182 (Bricktober Fire Station), and 40183 (Bricktober Town Hall).
 Despite the similarity of names, they are not mini versions of existing modular buildings; they are new designs.
 They are simpler builds than the original Mini Modulars, based on 6x8 plates, and each one includes two vehicles; the target age is given as 7 and up.

 In October 2015, four new sets were released for Toys "R" Us Bricktober.
 They are 40141 – Bricktober Hotel (204 pcs), 40142 – Bricktober Train Station (180 pcs), 40143 -Bricktober Bakery (234 pcs), 40144 – Bricktober Toys "R" Us store (165 pcs).
 This time, the base is 8x8 and 8x10.
 As last time, they each include two vehicles.

+Batman

+LEGO has released at least one large Batman-themed set that include the same pin connecting feature that the Modulars have, allowing them to be easily mixed in.
+These include 76300 (Arkham Asylum).

 Marvel

 LEGO has released several large Marvel sets that include the same pin connecting feature that the Modulars have, allowing them to be easily mixed in.
-These include 76178 (Daily Bugle), 76269 (Avengers Tower), 76218 (Sanctum Sanctorum), and 76294 (The X-Mansion).
+These include 76178 (Daily Bugle), based on the Spider-Man comics, 76218 (Sanctum Sanctorum) and 76269 (Avengers Tower), based on the Marvel Cinematic Universe, and 76294 (The X-Mansion), based on X-Men '97.